BattleTalent/BTModToolkit/Readme.md

 We host most of our mods on [Mod.io](https://battletalent.mod.io/).
 There are so many resources out there.

-As a thank you to the player community, the Battle Talent demo should be called community version, it'll be free and share the same code base with the official version(not release yet).
+We'll keep updating the free demo.
 Feel free to use Battle Talent as your VR coding playground and ask question on our [discord](https://discord.gg/f4dmSG9).

 #### Before release your own mod